List of glirids

 Gliridae is a family of small mammals in the order Rodentia and part of the Sciuromorpha suborder.
 Members of this family are called glirids or dormice.
-They are found in Europe, Africa, and western and central Asia, primarily in forests, savannas, and shrublands, though some species can be found in wetlands, deserts, or rocky areas.
+They are found in Europe, Africa, and Asia, primarily in forests, savannas, and shrublands, though some species can be found in wetlands, deserts, or rocky areas.
 They range in size from Setzer's mouse-tailed dormouse, at 6 cm plus a 6 cm tail, to the European edible dormouse, at 19 cm plus an 18 cm tail.
 Glirids are omnivores and feed on fruit and nuts, as well as invertebrates, birds and their eggs, and small rodents.
 The desert dormouse feeds primarily on insects and spiders.
 No glirids have population estimates, though none are categorized as endangered species or critically endangered.

 The twenty-nine extant species of Gliridae are divided into three subfamilies: Glirinae, containing two species in two genera; Graphiurinae, containing a single genus of fifteen species; and Leithiinae, containing twelve species in six genera.
 A few extinct prehistoric glirid species have been discovered, though due to ongoing research and discoveries, the exact number and categorization is not fixed.